chris-townsend/project-one/README.md

         1. As a Frequent User, I want to check to see if there has been any new added photos.

+    ***

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used are Black and white.

+    ***
     -   #### Typography
     The fonts are imported into the CSS file from *[Google Fonts](https://fonts.google.com/)*
     - The **Raleway** font is the main font used throughout the whole website with **Sans Serif** as the fallback font in case for any reason the font isn't being imported into the site correctly. **Raleway** is an elegent **sans-serif** typeface family which makes the text look bold and personable.
     ![Font-Raleway](./assets/images/font-raleway.webp)
     - For the main headings I have used the **Caveat** font, with **Sans Serif** as a fallback font.
 Its a hand-writing type family which gives the website a friendly appearence.
     ![Font-Caveat](./assets/images/font-caveat.webp)

+    ***

     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   Imagery is important through out the website, especially on the homepage and gallery page.
+The large, background hero image is designed to be striking and catch the user's attention when they first vist the site.
+It has a modern and bright aesthetic.
+All of the images have been compressed using *[Compressor.io](https://compressor.io/)* to reduce size and load times.

+    ***

 *   ### Wireframes